hexagontk/hexagon/contributing.md

 process or picking a task and building the code.

-To know what issues are currently open and be aware of the next features yo can check the [Project Board] at Github.
+To know what issues are currently open and be aware of the next features yo can check the [Project Board] at GitHub.
 Issues with the [help wanted] tag are recommended for a first time contribution.

 You can ask any question, make suggestions or complaints at the project's